games4bucks/AAPlugScript/Rtd_PlugScript/README.md

 📌 Description

-This Standalone Drug Plug script allows players to interact with AI drug dealers (plugs) to purchase controlled substances in FiveM.
-The script supports QB-Core, ESX, and OX Inventory and includes animations, notifications, and a cooldown system.
+This Standalone Drug Plug script allows players to own a plug and manage drug transactions in FiveM.
+This means only authorized players can sell drugs, unless configured to allow anyone to buy.
+The script supports QB-Core, ESX, OX Inventory, Codem Inventory, PS Inventory, and AK47 QB Inventory while including animations, notifications, and a cooldown system.

 🌟 Features

-🏬 Multiple Drug Plugs: Cocaine, Meth, Fentanyl (easily configurable).
+🏬 Own a Drug Plug: Only authorized players can buy unless set for public.

 🎭 Persistent Drug Dealers: Peds spawn at set locations and play animations.